Getting to the DFDS Seaways car and passenger ferry boat terminals in Copenhagen and Oslo is easy by bus, taxi, train, or walking.

 Only buses 26 that display Færgeterminal Søndre Frihavn as destination stop at the ferry – others terminate earlier at Østerport station.
 Change here to the next bus 26, 27, or walk.

 Bus 26 or 27 take less than 5 minutes from Østerport Station to the DFDS ferry terminal and generally run around three times per hour.
-Alternatively, it is just more than a kilometer / 15 minutes walk.
+Alternatively, it is just more than a kilometer / 15 minutes walk, or a bit faster from Nordhavn station.

 - The easier is to take a train from the airport towards Helsingør and change at Østerport station to bus 26 or 27 or walk.
 The train runs generally three times per hour.